industrialdev/wicket-wp-account-centre/docs/organization-management-general.md

 - An async CSV member export (opt-in).
 - An MDP engagement/donation summary on member cards (opt-in).

-For the full feature list and runtime contract, see [SPECS.md](../ORM/engineering/SPECS.md).
-For the full config schema, see [CONFIGURATION.md](../ORM/product/CONFIGURATION.md).
+For the full feature list and runtime contract, consult the org-roster config (`wicket/org-roster/config`) and the `OrgManConfig` defaults.

 ## Core Features